IBM/programming-language-classifier/README.md

-DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
+# Work In Progress.
+Please re-visit soon for the complete Pattern

 # Programming Language Classification with IBM Watson Studio, Watson, and GitHub

 ## Description
 In this Code Pattern, we will use Jupyter Notebooks in IBM Watson Studio to build a model that predicts a code's programming language based on its text.
-The model will then be evaluated against IBM's Watson Natural Languauge classifier.
+The model will then be evaluated using IBM's Watson Natural Languauge classifier.

 When the reader has completed this Code Pattern, they will understand how to:

-Build a labeled data set
+* Build a labeled data set.
+* Use Watson Natural Language Classifier to create a predictive model.
-Build a predictive model within a Jupyter Notebook Configure and use Watson APIs
+* Build a predictive model within a Jupyter Notebook.
+* Configure and use Watson APIs.

 ![](images/architecture.png)